 The cost of roof cleaning varies widely due to multiple factors.
 From the size of your roof to the materials used for cleaning, there’s a range of costs that’s dependent upon details like roof obstacles and access.
 Consider the following:

-• Method of cleaning: There are a couple of different methods for cleaning your roof.
-Soft washing is the most common method, which uses a low-pressure spray with chemicals to effectively and affordably wash your roof.
+- Method of cleaning: There are a couple of different methods for cleaning your roof.
+Soft washing is the most common method for cleaning roof shingles without damage, which uses a low-pressure spray with chemicals to effectively and affordably wash your roof.
 Pressure washing isn’t recommended unless it’s done by a skilled professional since it can damage your roofing.

 Understanding what roof cleaning means for you and your home can help you find the right roofing professional.
 It’s important to vet the company you wish to use to ensure it’s licensed and insured properly.